9nix6/Median-and-Turbo-Renko-indicator-bundle/README.md

 ## The files
 **MedianRenko.mqh** - The header file for including in the EA code.
 It contains the definition and implementation of the MedianRenko class

-**MedianRenkoSettings.mqh** - This header file is used by the **MedianRenko** class to automatically read the EA settings used on the Renko chart where the EA should be attached.
+**CommonSettings.mqh** & **RenkoSettings.mqh** - These header files are used by the **MedianRenko** class to automatically read the EA settings used on the Renko chart where the EA should be attached.

 **MedianRenkoIndicator.mqh** - This helper header file includes a **MedianRenkoIndicator** class which is used to patch MQL5 indicators to work directly on the Renko charts and use the Renko OLHC values for calculation.